-College Farm, Russel Smith
+College Farm, Russell Smith

 The farm’s values are clearly linked to the activities seen embedded in the farm’s ongoing work, community engagement, soil management and fertility, pollution control and by-product management, energy efficiency, water management, landscape and nature conservation.
-The farm has found that the Waitrose farm assessment gave them some key learnings in areas such as reducing inputs, improving soil condition, managing water responsibly, disposing of waste appropriately, optimal pest and weed control and attention to detail.
+The farm has found that the Waitrose Farm Assessment helped them to learn in areas such as reducing inputs, improving soil condition, managing water responsibly, disposing of waste appropriately, optimal pest and weed control and attention to detail.

-Hall Hunter, Tuesley Farm
+Hall Hunter Partnership, Tuesley Farm

-Since purchasing Tuesley Farm the Hall family have used their 20 years of experience in supplying Waitrose to create a site that closely aligns both the values of The Hall Hunter Partnership and Waitrose.
-It has been turned from a large field arable farm into is a specialist fruit farm combining state of the art growing systems with a biodiverse landscape designed to encourage the proliferation of beneficial insects.
-This has been achieved through a reduction in field sizes incorporating native hedging, tree belts, beetle banks and native woodland as well as using natural topography of the site to capture water to be stored in a purpose build reservoir.
+Since purchasing Tuesley Farm, the Hall family have used their 20 years of experience of supplying Waitrose to create a site that closely aligns both the values of the Hall Hunter Partnership and Waitrose.
+It has been turned from a large-field arable farm into a specialist fruit farm that combines state of the art growing systems with a biodiverse landscape designed to encourage the proliferation of beneficial insects.
+This has been achieved by reducing field sizes and incorporating native hedging, tree belts, beetle banks and native woodland, as well as using the natural topography of the site to capture water to be stored in a purpose-built reservoir.

-They are also extremely proactive in the development of the novel IFG varieties amongst others.Didonna has been a key supplier to Waitrose for the last 10 years.
-At the core of this family owned and run business are their key values which revolve heavily around both social and environmental sustainability.
-They proudly support the LEAF Marque standard and were extremely excited to have been awarded a Waitrose Demonstration Farm status for their endeavours to conserve and develop Biodiversity on their farms.
+Di Donna is extremely proactive in the development of the novel International Fruit Genetics (IFG) varieties, among others.
+The company has been a key Waitrose supplier for the last 10 years.
+At the core of this family-owned and run business is their key values, which revolve heavily around both social and environmental sustainability.
+They proudly support the LEAF Marque standard and were extremely excited to have been awarded a Waitrose Demonstration Farm status for their endeavours to conserve and develop biodiversity on their farms.

-Savid grow organic bananas, they are a family owned and run business that focuses on the production of high-quality organic bananas whilst utilising some of the most forward-thinking production methods, integrated with the highest level of sustainability criteria.
-Savid has been supplying fruit to Waitrose over a 10+ year period have been selected as a Demonstration Farm for the area of Biodiversity.
+Savid is a family-owned and run business based in the Dominican Republic.
+It focuses on the production of high quality organic bananas, utilising some of the most forward-thinking production methods and the highest sustainability criteria.
+Savid has been supplying fruit to Waitrose over a 10+ year period, and has been selected as a Demonstration Farm in the area of Biodiversity.